soonerfan237/cs5293p19-project1/README.md

-Example of how to run code from the cs5293p19-project1 directory: pipenv run python project1/main.py --input "otherfiles/*.txt" --input "*.txt" --output "files/" --names --dates --phones --genders --addresses --concept jail --concept kid --stats stdout
+Example of how to run code from the cs5293p19-project1 directory: pipenv run python project1/main.py --input "otherfiles/*.txt" --input "*.txt" --output "files/" --names --dates --phones --genders --addresses --concept report --concept flood --stats stdout

 The --input command line argument specifies where to get the txt files from.
 You can use multiple input arguments to grab files from multiple locations.
 For example an input argument of "*.txt" will look at the current directory and grab all files with txt extension.
 An input argument of "otherfiles/*.txt" will look for a directory called otherfiles within the current directory and grab any txt files.